Iron

 General Function

 Structure-specific nuclease with 5'-flap endonuclease and 5'-3' exonuclease activities involved in DNA replication and repair.
 During DNA replication, cleaves the 5'-overhanging flap structure that is generated by displacement synthesis when DNA polymerase encounters the 5'-end of a downstream Okazaki fragment.
 It enters the flap from the 5'-end and then tracks to cleave the flap base, leaving a nick for ligation.
 Also involved in the long patch base excision repair (LP-BER) pathway, by cleaving within the apurinic/apyrimidinic (AP) site-terminated flap.
-Acts as a genome stabilization factor that prevents flaps from equilibrating into structurs that lead to duplications and deletions.
+Acts as a genome stabilization factor that prevents flaps from equilibrating into structures that lead to duplications and deletions.
 Also possesses 5'-3' exonuclease activity on nicked or gapped double-stranded DNA, and exhibits RNase H activity.
-Also involved in replication and repair of rDNA and in repairing mitochondrial DNA.
+Also involved in replication and repair of rDNA and in repairing mitochondrial DNA

 Specific Function